Micro and Macro Economy in 2022

 This is a very complex topic that requires a deep dive.
 For now, here’s a quick overview of what we know.

 In the last decade, we’ve seen the rise and fall of the Great Recession.
-While the recession was short-lived, it took a heavy toll on the global economy.
+Meanwhile, the short-lived recession took a heavy toll on the global economy.

 This is why it’s important to understand how globalization will impact us in the future.
 As China becomes the dominant force in the world economy, we’ll see a shift from a micro-economy to a macroeconomy.